jasonbaldridge/explore-dl4j/README.md

 $ mkdir devel
 $ cd devel
 $ git clone https://github.com/jasonbaldridge/explore-dl4j.git
+$ export PATH=$PATH:~/devel/explore-dl4j/bin/
 $ sbt stage
-$ export PATH=$PATH:~/devel/explore-dl4j/bin/
 ```

 Feel free to use a different directory to put the code in and add the PATH to your bash profile, etc.

+Note: if you change the code, you'll need to run `sbt stage` for those changes be available to the `bin` scripts.
+(Use `compile` in sbt while developing as usual to catch and fix errors.)

 Also, add this to your `.bash_profile` if you don't have the `shuf` command on your system.
+This is generally useful to have around for manipulating files.

 ```
 $ alias shuf="perl -MList::Util -e 'print List::Util::shuffle <>'"`